slint-ui/slint/docs/langref/src/expressions.md

 }
 ```

-When something changes `my-property`, the width updates automatically.
+When`my-property` changes, the width changes automatically, too.

 Arithmetic in expression with numbers works like in most programming language with the operators `*`, `+`, `-`, `/`: